Go big with Montréal’s 2025 summer festival season

 Montréal’s ruelles (the lively back alleyways and intriguing small streets that permeate most city neighbourhoods) are the setting for the Festival des arts de ruelle (FAR), or Alley Arts Festival.
 The fest’s broad and colourful programme features eclectic performances including music, dance and circus all across the city, so keep your eyes and ears open for some unforgettable back alley surprises!

-JOAT Festival international de street dance (Annually in August)
+JOAT Festival international de street dance (August 26 to September 1, 2025)

 Welcoming over 150 street dance artists, JOAT spotlights breaking, popping, hip-hop, krump and other styles through workshops, classes from introductory to master levels and must-see battles at all levels of competition and age groups.
 As a global hub for street dance, JOAT not only gathers together some of the world’s best, but also gives Montréal the chance to show off some of its own eye-popping moves.